harshopjqjw/Gift-for-you-/README.md

 «⚠️ This option is disabled.
 Please reconsider 💔»

 ---
+🔐 Identity Status: Hidden...

+👀 You already know me.
+Maybe you’ve talked to me, laughed with me, or seen me around…

+💭 The only question is — can you guess who I am?

+💖 Aisha, this message is from someone who is already a part of your world…
 From:
 🌙 Someone you already know...

 <!---
-Aisha, maybe this message isn’t from a stranger after all. 💖
+sulekha, maybe this message isn’t from a stranger after all. 💖
 --->